vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - `benefit_tiers`: a list of dictionaries (with the below fields) defining the reward and discount factors from referrals
   - `minimum_running_notional_taker_volume`: the required [`referral_set_running_notional_taker_volume`](#referral-set-volumes) in quantum units for parties to access this tier
-  - `minimum_epochs`: the required number of epochs a party must have been in a referral set to access this tier
+  - `minimum_epochs`: the required number of epochs a referee must have been in a referral set to access this tier
   - `referral_reward_factor`: the proportion of the referees taker fees to be rewarded to the referrer
   - `referral_discount_factor`: the proportion of the referees taker fees to be discounted
 - `staking_tiers`: a list of dictionaries (with the below fields) defining the multipliers from staking